 In preclinical studies, it was determined that a high concentration of SEMA4D is expressed at the growing invasive margin of tumors and that this restricts infiltration of anti-tumor immune cells.
 Antibodies against SEMA4D neutralize this barrier and “open the gates” of the tumor to the immune system.
 This facilitates anti-tumor immune responses and effectively reduces tumor burden in animals.
 In these models of cancer, administering antibodies against SEMA4D alone results in tumor growth delay and durable tumor regressions with demonstrated immunological memory.
 This activity can be further enhanced in combination with other effective immunotherapies, such as immune checkpoint blockade inhibitors and some chemotherapy.

 SEMA4D is broadly expressed in many human cancers and its expression correlates with invasive human disease.
 SEMA4D normally functions to regulate the movement and differentiation of certain cells, including those of the immune and vascular systems.
-In the preclinical tumor microenvironment, expression of SEMA4D by activated inflammatory cells regulates the infiltration, spatial distribution, and activity of antigen presenting cells and lymphocytes.
-Antibody blockade of SEMA4D delays tumor growth and promotes durable tumor rejection in preclinical colon and breast cancer models.
-In this setting, anti-tumor activity is associated with an increase in activated antigen presenting cells, a shift toward a pro-inflammatory cytokine milieu, and an increase in the ratio of effector to regulatory T cells within the tumor.
+In the preclinical tumor microenvironment, expression of SEMA4D by inflammatory and tumor cells regulates the infiltration, spatial distribution, and activity of myeloid cells and lymphocytes.
+Antibody blockade of SEMA4D delays tumor growth and promotes durable tumor rejection in preclinical melanoma, colon, breast, and head & neck cancer models.
+In this setting, anti-tumor activity is associated with an increase in activated antigen presenting cells, a reduction in myeloid derived suppressor cells, a shift toward a pro-inflammatory cytokine milieu, and an increase in the ratio of effector to regulatory T cells within the tumor.

 Effects of anti-SEMA4D therapy on the cycle of cancer immunity.
 Key steps in the cycle of cancer immunity are shown, along with examples of therapies that can induce and/or amplify the immune response to cancer (adapted from Chen and Mellman review, Immunity 2013, 39:1).
 Rational combination therapies can drive the cycle toward productive anti-tumorigenic effects.
 Based on our pre-clinical studies, anti-SEMA4D is included as a novel mechanism to regulate immune cell migration and reduce immunosuppression within the tumor microenvironment.
-(APC – Antigen Presenting Cell, Treg – Regulatory T cell, CD8 – CD8+ T cell)
+(APC – Antigen Presenting Cell, Treg – Regulatory T cell, CD8 – CD8+ T cell, TAM – Tumor associated macrophage)

 Vaccinex publication describing preclinical studies of anti-SEMA4D: